onepanelio/core-docs/blog/2020-9-01-ensemble.md

         && python TestTimeAugmentation/run.py --images_path=/mnt/data/datasets --models=yolo_darknet,retinanet --option={{workflow.parameters.ensemble-option}} --combine=True \
       workingDir: /mnt/src
 ```

-Note that each of these containers can run on different machines.
-Below example runs the container on K80 (Standard_NC6) GPU.
+Note that each of these containers can run on a different machines.
+Below example runs the container on K80 (`Standard_NC6` on Azure) GPU.

 ```yaml
        template: ensemble